Skip to main content

 Something I’ve always found interesting is how eager many critics are to cast Sebastian in a sympathetic light.
 Hitchcock himself even says that Sebastian’s love for Alicia is in many ways truer than Devlin’s.
 And there is something inherently twisted about his situation that makes him oddly sympathetic.
 (As sympathetic as Nazis go, at least.)
 He finds out his marriage has all been a performance.
 Not only does she not love him, she has been using him.

 In the wake of his discovery, however, Sebastian’s first impulse is one of wrath, such that he fantasizes about strangling her in her sleep.
 That Sebastian never considers leaving the Nazis for Alicia is also telling.
-He also shows himself to be possessive of Alicia, like when he manipulates Alicia into having sex him with in order to “convince him” that Devlin means nothing to her.
+He also shows himself to be possessive of Alicia very early on, like when he manipulates Alicia into having sex him with in order to “convince him” that Devlin means nothing to her.
 He demonstrates the same mistrust of Alicia that makes Devlin so frustrating, but Devlin grows to see the error of his ways.
 Sebastian doesn't.

 Both Devlin and Sebastian display possessive behavior over Alicia, and while they both may have loved her, only Devlin ever grows past his selfish tendencies.
 Devlin then proves himself worthy of her love and is allowed to live while Sebastian meets a dark end.
 In this way, the film holds men accountable for their crimes against women.